Cyber Self-Defense: How To Avoid These Common Scams

 What you should do: Stay calm.
 Many phishing scams rely on your emotional response to the prospect that something is compromised or at risk to make you react quickly.
 Take your time to verify the URL and email address of the sender.
 If these elements don’t sync up with the institution’s legitimate information, reach out to your bank or credit card company directly to verify.
 If they haven’t sent you anything, simply hit “delete.”

 Dating apps have become a popular way to meet potential romantic partners.
 Their popularity, though, and the very personal nature of the information often shared on them makes them prime targets for cyber scams.
 A scammer might lure you in with messages, phone calls or pictures but will be reluctant to meet in person.
 Once they’ve gained your trust and learned more about you, they make their pitch – usually something to do with being short on cash.
+Similarly, bad actors will create fake social media profiles that look like a famous celebrity.
+Then, they’ll reach out to their victims – sometimes pretending to pursue a romantic relationship – and claim they are in need of money.

 What you should do: Keep your guard up when meeting someone online.
 Unless you’re donating through a reputable charity, you should never give money to someone you haven’t met in person.
 And anyone you connect with on a dating site who doesn’t want to meet you in person almost certainly has other motives for being there.
 If someone feels suspicious, it’s best to end the connection.